ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a regional file share without a mount target from the CLI
 {: #fs-create-regional-share-cli}

-[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable throughput values.
+[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 Before you begin, remember to set the environmental variable: